At the Sierra Valley Preserve

 Working Together for the Sierra Valley Preserve

-Now, FRLT and our key partners are working together to enhance this special landscape and create a permanent new Nature Center for ecological learning and stewardship in the northern Sierra, a place where people of all ages come together to learn about the natural world that sustain us all.
+Next, FRLT and our key partners worked together to enhance this special landscape and create a permanent new Nature Center for ecological learning and stewardship in the northern Sierra, a place where people of all ages come together to learn about the natural world that sustain us all.

-Together, we’ve launched the $11 million Campaign for the Sierra Valley Preserve to bring this vision to fruition and build the new indoor facilities and exhibits, stewardship workshop, new interpretive trails, wetlands overlooks and birding blinds, an outdoor classroom, and other visitor amenities.
-We’re leaving no stone unturned, and leveraging both public and private money from foundations and generous individuals.
-Three generous donors sponsored a $3 million Campaign Challenge to kick off this effort (matching gifts of $10,000 or more), raising the first $6 million in private funds.
-We’re getting close to meeting our goal, and are confident that, with your support, we will reach it.
-Construction is underway and we need your help to get the project to the finish line!
+Together, we launched the Campaign for the Sierra Valley Preserve to bring this vision to fruition and build the new indoor facilities and exhibits, stewardship workshop, new interpretive trails, wetlands overlooks and birding blinds, an outdoor classroom, and other visitor amenities.
+With three generous donors sponsoring a Campaign Challenge to kick off the campaign, we leveraged private funds from many generous individuals and foundations with public funds to meet our goal and bring this vision to fruition.

 Planning informed by our local community